MP Estate Planning UK

 Administration and ongoing fees

-For proposed changes that may affect taxation of unused retirement funds, see the government note on inheritance tax on unused pension funds and death.
+For proposed changes that may affect the taxation of unused pension funds on death, see the government’s consultation note on inheritance tax on unused pension funds and death benefits.

 How the rules may change: pension IHT reforms expected from April 2027

-New rules due in April 2027 could reshape how retirement pots are treated for estate tax.
+New rules due from April 2027 could reshape how unspent pension pots are treated for inheritance tax — and the impact on families could be significant.

-What the government proposes: unspent defined contribution savings may count as part of the deceased’s estate for inheritance tax.
-This removes the long‑standing separation between those savings and estate value.
+What the government proposes: unused defined contribution pension savings may be counted as part of the deceased’s estate for IHT purposes.
+This removes the long-standing separation between pension wealth and the taxable estate that has made pensions one of the most IHT-efficient assets to hold.

 Double exposure risk

-Practical effect: the same money could face IHT at 40% and then income tax when beneficiaries withdraw funds.
-That scenario increases overall tax liabilities and can halve the net amount available.
+Practical effect: the same money could face IHT at 40% (on the portion above the nil rate band of £325,000 per person) and then income tax when beneficiaries withdraw funds from the pension.
+That double exposure could halve the net amount available to the family — turning a £200,000 pension pot into roughly £100,000 after both charges.

 Knock-on housing impact